 Table 3 reports the results.
-The columns from 1 to 4 use pollution series with no imputation across plant-months.
+Treatment markedly reduced pollution emissions, by 20% to 30% depending on the estimate.
+Columns 1 to 4 use pollution series with no imputation across plantmonths.
 The first pair of columns is unweighted and the second pair is reweighted with probability weights representing the inverse probability of a plant reporting emissions.
-In columns 5 to 8 we use alternate imputation rules for pollution emissions.
+In column 2, the estimated treatment effect of the market on log emissions load is -0.193 log points (standard error 0.0763) with no imputation.
+This estimate is very similar with inverse probability weighting (column 4).
+In columns 5 to 8 we use alternate imputation rules for pollution emissions across plantmonth, and generally find higher estimates.
+This reflects the fact that imputations tend to replace missing control group observations for log particulate emissions load with values higher than the mean among control plants that reported.
 Rule A, in columns 5 and 6, imputes a stack at its mean emissions from other times in the experiment when emissions are not observed in a given month.
 Rule B, in columns 7 and 8, imputes a stack at the monthly mean emissions load of its own treatment group for that month when a stack-month observation is missing.
 Again the odd-numbered columns are unweighted and the even-numbered columns weighted by the inverse probability of reporting.
+The treatment effect on pollution is -0.282 log points (standard error 0.0744) under Rule A and -0.316 log points (0.0567) under Rule B. Emissions reporting for much of the experiment was lower in the control group.